DiogoAADCosta/python-engineering-evolution/README.md

 - processing pipelines
 - dynamic systems

-The exercises are intentionally structured to evolve from simple implementations into scalability and software design challenges.
+The exercises are intentionally designed to evolve from simple implementations into scalability and software design challenges.